Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-02-25-ARIMA_STAN.md

 }
 ```

 The `transformed parameters` block lets us compute derived quantities that depend on parameters, and these quantities are saved in the posterior samples.
 The loop explicitly builds up the conditional mean `mu[t]` and residuals `eps[t]` at each time step.
 We then model `eps[2:N]` as normal with mean zero and standard deviation `sigma`.
-We skip `eps [mc-stan](https://mc-stan.org/docs/stan-users-guide/time-series.html)` because its distribution depends on initial conditions, which we're treating as fixed here.
+We skip `eps` because its distribution depends on initial conditions, which we're treating as fixed here.

 Fitting this model works the same way: